grommunio/gromox/doc/error_codes.rst

 Task '...' reported error (0x80042108) : 'Outlook is unable to connect to your incoming )POP3) e-mail server.
-If you continue to receive this message, contact your server administartor or Internet service provider (ISP).'
+If you continue to receive this message, contact your server administrator or Internet service provider (ISP).'

 Fehler (0x80190194) beim Ausführen der Aufgabe "abc@def.de": "Ein unerwarteter Fehler ist aufgetreten."